protocol/launchpad/docs/ipld/distributed-data-structures.md

 ## Example: Super-large array

 Let's build an algorithm for storing a scalable distributed *array*.
-We want to be able to store a few, to a few billion elements in our array, and do so with IPLD.
+We want to be able to store a few to a few billion elements in our array, and do so with IPLD.
 Our array could be distributed across many parties, and we shouldn't need to have *all* of the blocks that make up our array just to access a single element.
 Accessing one element in a super-large array should require minimal block loads from our storage system (or distributed network).

 For simplicity, our array cannot be sparse and must include contiguous elements starting from index `0` *(aside: sparse arrays are an entirely different matter, although something the Filecoin chain has to deal with)*.